fourcels/react-image-upload/packages/react-image-upload/README.md

 [![NPM version][npm-image]][npm-url]

-A image upload component for React base on
+A image upload component for React

-## Documentation

-Visit [https://github.com/fourcels/react-image-upload](https://github.com/fourcels/react-image-upload) to view the full documentation.
+Visit [react-image-upload](https://fourcels.github.io/react-image-upload/) to view the documentation and examples.

 ## Getting Started